Lillies-are-Lili/TerminalEmulator/README.txt

 Once the file is compiled, the terminal should be asking for input.
 Type in ./main and press enter.
 The program is now running.
 You should be provided with a command line interface, with the directories this file is in, listed and in red.
 You are prompted for commands and necessary arguments to run those commands.
 You can do a variety of commands, from cat and vi, to cd and pwd.
 You can also exit the program whenever by typing in the command, exit.

 CHALLENGES AND CONSTRAINTS:
 It had been a while since I had coded in C, and thus it took a while getting used to the syntax and necessary functions to run the program.
-Since the announcement of the project, I had been dealing with health problems, and I fell heavily behind on my studies and assignments for all of my classes.
-I recovered the last weekend of the assignment due date and thus I struggled to work under such a pressured time frame.
 It was also difficult fully determining if your processes forked correctly, and attempting to show the pid of each process.
 I also took a while trying to get the execvp function to work.

 SOURCES:
 IBM: https://www.ibm.com/docs/en/zos/3.1.0